 5.1 Overall summary regarding Broadcasting and Mobile services where studies of applications are available

-The sharing and compatibility studies show that co-channel operation of DTTB transmitter and IMT uplink receiver may not be viable everywhere due to large required separation distances which may vary widely in the real world around 100–300 km.

-In general, these conclusions also apply to PPDR though stronger protection criteria in this case leads to greater separation distances.
+[Ed.
+Note: Move this first paragraph between brackets to the end of this section] [A sharing and compatibility study showed that co-channel operation of DTTB transmitter and IMT uplink receiver may require separation distances around 100-300 km which may vary widely in the real world.
+Other studies indicated that the separation distance co-channel operation of DTTB transmitters and IMT base station receivers can be significantly lower of around 30 km, depending on the deployment cases.
+These studies also indicated that adjacent channel operation between DTTB transmitter and IMT receivers could be possible with minimal separation distance, in the range of tens of meters.
+Due to the different views presented on whether or not this scenario of incumbent interference to new service is within the scope of WRC-23 agenda item (AI) 1.5, other studies were not submitted, which may have different results, and accordingly the results could not be validated.]

 The results of the studies on the impact from IMT base station to DTTB reception in co-channel varies significantly based on the assumptions considered in the studies.
-Studies using baseline parameters, without implementation of mitigation measures, show that this impact would require large separation, although it is typically less than in the case of DTTB impact into IMT uplink.
-Some studies showed that distance between IMT base stations and DTTB receivers of up to few tens of kilometres would be needed to protect DTTB receivers from possible interference by IMT base stations.
-This separation increases with the number of IMT base stations belonging to the same network.
+The results of some studies showed distances between IMT base stations and DTTB receivers can be up to few tens of kilometres.
+The results of other studies using baseline parameters showed that the separation distance range from few km up to few tens of kilometres.
+Some other studies showed that the separation distance between IMT networks and DTTB receivers can be as low as a few km, depending on the interference criterion considered, indicating the possibility of co-existence between the systems.
+The implementation of mitigation measures would reduce the distances between IMT base stations and DTTB receivers.

-Mitigation measures (e.g. e.i.r.p. reduction, antenna tilting and orientation) may help reducing the separation distance but only to some extent and with financial and operational consequences.
-Also, this interference might be reduced, where possible, by taking advantage of situations such as favourable terrain, large unpopulated areas, cross-border coordination and regional harmonisation of the band.
+Mitigation measures (e.g. e.i.r.p. reduction, antenna tilting and orientation) may help reducing the separation distance.
+Also, this interference might be further reduced by taking advantage of situations such as favourable terrain, large unpopulated areas, cross-border coordination and regional harmonisation of the band.

-Indoor DTT reception is possible by some viewers on a purely opportunistic basis, but this is an unprotected mode in almost every country.
+Indoor DTT reception is possible , but this is an unprotected mode in relevant countries.

-In the event that the band 470-694 MHz is used for Mobile base stations emissions, Administrations are invited to discuss on a bilateral basis the appropriate actions required to eliminate possible cumulative interference.
+Bilateral coordination is also a possible option to further eliminate potential interference, if any.

-A non-IMT trunked ad hoc Mobile system can, as necessary, change its operating channel, and may therefore operate inside a DTTB service area by avoiding the DTTB channels used in that area, subject to cross border coordination where relevant (a study showed that the required co-channel separation distances with DTTB transmitters and receivers are in the order of some tens of kilometres).
+A non-IMT trunked ad hoc Mobile system can, as necessary, change its operating channel, and may therefore operate inside a DTTB service area by avoiding the DTTB channels used in that area, subject to cross border coordination where relevant (a study showed that co-channel separation distances with DTTB transmitters and receivers are in the order of some tens of kilometres).

-The results of compatibility studies for adjacent channel situations show that interference distances can be limited generally to hundreds of meters for IMT and to some tens of meters for trunked ad hoc, provided that the ACLR of the Mobile service Base Station is improved.
-Such improvement can be defined in national and/or regional regulations.
+The results of compatibility studies for adjacent channel situations showed that interference distances can be limited generally to hundreds of meters for IMT and to some tens of meters for trunked ad hoc.
+In addition, mitigation measures such as ACLR improvement may be defined on national and/or regional basis.

-Furthermore, in these adjacent channel situations, mitigation approaches for management of any possible interference scenario may be needed by the concerned administrations, including the following:
+In these adjacent channel situations, other mitigation approaches may include the following:

-- Defining national and/or regional regulations for guard band, and/or filters, as appropriate.
+- Consider guard band and/or filters, as appropriate.

-- Identifying technical mitigation measures that could be used to solve remaining interference cases, as needed, including providing suitable filters for the DTTB receiving installations.
+- Other technical mitigation measures including providing suitable filters for the DTTB receiving installations.

 ATTACHMENT 4